LordRafa/UT61E-_Communication_Protocol/README.md

 # UT61E-_Communication_Protocol
-This is some notes about the UT61E+ DMM Communication Protocol
+These are some notes about the UT61E+ DMM Communication Protocol